KnapsackPro/docs.knapsackpro.com/_posts/2021-02-17-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

   * it knows how to run tests for a given test runner, how to record time execution, and report it back to Knapsack Pro Core so the recorded test files can be saved on the Knapsack Pro API side.
   * how to read environment variables specific for test runner, for instance how to detect a list of test files on the disk.

+## Knapsack Pro Core

+The core functionality of the Knapsack Pro client is in the Core package (i.e. `@knapsack-pro/core`).
+We will review a few core elements and describe how they work.

+### Environment variables integration

+Knapsack Pro Core client should understand a few environment variables.
+See example for [`@knapsack-pro/core` environment variables](https://github.com/KnapsackPro/knapsack-pro-core-js/blob/0f44c6a3daa369cd4353e315abbf5539295289ea/src/config/knapsack-pro-env.config.ts).